RachelfromIreland/the-artful-rachel/README.md

 - It has a button after the description that leads to the commission page.
 - It has photos of past artworks completed by the artist and serves as a virtual gallery.
 - The gallery is responsive, the amount of columns will depend on the user’s screen size.
-- Each image has a description of the artwork that can be seen when the user hovers a mouse over the image; or taps when on mobile or tablet.
+- Each image has a description of the artwork that can be seen when the user hovers a mouse over the image; or taps when on a mobile or tablet.
 - The description contains the name of the artwork, the medium used and the surface it was painted on.
 - It has a footer which is identical to the home page's footer.